 Description:

 Some patients take monthly medicines from pharmacy of TKC.
 The details of those patients will be maintain in this screen.
+(Many patients take monthly medicines so why to add them here? if a patient is not added here cant he take monthly medicines?
+USAGE of this screen is not clear

 Functional Information